It seems clear that a focus on digital oilfield has delivered real value to the industry, but the impact was not as broad as it might have been.

 As William Gibson said: “The future is already here — it’s just not very evenly distributed”.
 One key problem highlighted in our review of digital oilfield was a lack of a broadly understood definition of what digital oilfield actually means.
 Without general guidance and applicable technology, the spread of best practice will be limited by an individual company’s ability to identify and apply developments that might bring benefits to their business.

-Looking forward, the energy around digital transformation is very positive, but the key question is how we maximise the impact.
+Looking forward, the energy around digital transformation in oil and gas is very positive, but the key question is how we maximise the impact.

 Definitions exist but the concept still lacks industry acceptance and understanding.
 The danger is that we fail to focus on the process changes and the technology pillars to support them, and instead revert to repurposing of existing product under a new branding.